truongquanghung/ChatBot/README.md

 ## Function
 * /upload: Upload new data for training model

-* /load: Refresh model for chatbot
+* /reload: Reload model for chatbot

+* /tag: View Intent in database